StoneT2000/Dimensions/README.md

 Or jump straight to [Documentation](https://stonet2000.github.io/Dimensions/index.html),  [Contributing](#Contributing), [Development](#Development) or [Plans](#Plans) curated by the owner and the community.

 Also checkout the blog post introducing the motivation for Dimensions and thoughts about it here: https://stonet2000.github.io/blog/posts/Dimensions/index.html

+## Features

+- Easy to build an AI competition that is language agnostic, allowing any kind of bot in any language to compete in your competition
+- Can run many kinds of AI competitions and run different kinds of competition formats like round robin or using Trueskill in a ladder tournament.
+- Comes with an API served locally that gives access to data on ongoing matches and tournaments
+  - Check out https://github.com/StoneT2000/Dimensions-web if you want a website to view the API from.

 ## Getting Started